djangocon/papercall-api-import/README.md

 # PaperCall.io API to XLS

-This script calls the PaperCall.io API and pulls submissions into a spreadsheet for each state (submitted, accepted, rejected, waitlist).
+This script calls the PaperCall.io API and pulls submissions into a format chosen by the user.
+The user can choose:

+- A spreadsheet for each state (submitted, accepted, rejected, waitlist).
+- A directory of YAML files with all four states and talks within.

 # Installation